 Surface ablation with the Sphera ball probe

-Another alternative for early-stage (Grade I-II) internal haemorrhoids is the Sphera ball probe, which utilises the same basic radiofrequency technology but focusses it on the exterior of the haemorrhoid (as opposed to the Rafaelo® needle probe, which is designed to puncture the haemorrhoid).
+An alternative for early-stage (Grade I-II) internal haemorrhoids is the Sphera ball probe, which utilises the same basic radiofrequency technology but focusses it on the exterior of the haemorrhoid (as opposed to the Rafaelo® needle probe, which is designed to puncture the haemorrhoid).